Sorry, your browser is out-of-date!

 Community engagement

-The Community Reference Group works to ensure that local perspectives, voices, issues and opportunities are realised throughout the engagement and formal nomination process for World Heritage.
-The representative areas considered important to this group include:
+A Community Reference Group has been created to ensure that local perspectives, voices, issues and opportunities are heard throughout the nomination process for World Heritage.
+The group represents the following stakeholders:

 • Adnyamathanha People